MichaelWashburnJr/RefactoringToReact/README.md

 to produce the smallest possible bundle of HTML/JS/CSS/Images

 ## Refactoring Steps
+These steps assume you are using the project in [Part 0](./part-0-jquery/).

 ### Part 1: Building with Webpack and Babel
-This part assumes you are using the project in [Part 0](./part-0-jquery/).

 #### Step 1: Install Node
 Node.js can be downloaded and installed [here](https://nodejs.org/en/).
 Node.js is simply a JavaScript runtime environment.